 Moved by Leialoha; seconded by Rice.
+Motion passed, with abstention by Miyasaka.

-To satto said that NMFS is in a decision-making mode but rather than abstain he will vote in favor of the recommendation.
+Tosatto said that NMFS is in a decision-making mode but rather than abstain he will vote in favor of the recommendation.

 Miyasaka noted his abstention, as the State of Hawai'i will provide its own comments.